RicardoDMelo/CloudPokeSystem/code/PokemonSystem.BillsPC/Readme.md

-# AWS Lambda Simple SQS Function Project
+# AWS Lambda Empty Function Project

 This starter project consists of:
 * Function.cs - class file containing a class with a single function handler method